ASinanSaglam/webng/docs/quickstart.rst

     pip install webng

 which will also install WESTPA and BioNetGen python libraries which means you only need to run this command and have your model to run a WESTPA simulation.
+Please note that Windows is not currently supported.

 Usage
 =====